 Foreign exchange forwards (spot, forward and swap transactions) are concluded directly between the client and the Bank, possibly via an intermediate commission agent.
-Due to the individual structure of transactions and
+Due to the individual structure of transactions and market practices, no other adequate execution venues exist.

 Funds